 A (very) brief guide to accessibility

 Accessibility is the practice of making your websites usable by as many people as possible.
 This means trying your best to not lock anyone out of accessing information because of any disability they may have, or any other personal circumstances such as the device they are using, the speed of their network connection, or their geographic location or locale.
+You can find more extensive information in the Accessibility section of MDN Web Docs.

 Here we are mainly talking about exposing information to people with visual disabilities — this is done via the accessibility APIs available inside web browsers, which expose information on what roles the different elements on your page play (e.g., are they just text, or are they buttons, links, form elements, etc.?).